-Have you ever wondered what are the major parts that make the car?
+Have you ever wondered what are the major parts or components that make the car?
 When you look at your car, have you ever wondered how the car works and what is inside?

 Read on to find out the anatomy of a car.

-Here Are The 6 Major Parts Of A Car
+Here Are The 6 Major Parts That Make A Car

-The 6 major parts of the car include Body & Exterior, Engine & Propulsion, Drivetrain, Brakes & Wheels, Interior & Dashboard, and Electronics & Safety.
+The 6 major parts or components of the car include Body & Exterior, Engine & Propulsion, Handling & Wheels, Interior & Electronics, Technology & Connectivity, and Security & Safety.

 The 6 major parts listed below are a very simplified view of the car, but let’s dive deep into it to find out exactly what each of them entails.